Home » Symptoms » Dog Symptoms A-Z » Disorientation

 Disorientation in Dogs

-Disorientation in dogs describes a condition in which the dog has difficulty recognizing or navigating its surroundings.
-This can manifest as aimless wandering, bumping into objects, or being unable to recognize familiar places or people.
+Disorientation in dogs describes a condition in which the dog has difficulty recognizing or navigating its environment.
+This may show as aimless wandering, bumping into objects, or being unable to recognize familiar places or people.

 Can Occur with the Following Diseases: